Skip to main content

 • Taking on urgent work or work that doesn’t necessarily belong in any team

 You’ll be set up in PagerDuty so that you can be called if there are any urgent alerts during working hours.
-2nd Line shifts are a great opportunity to learn about the GOV.UK stack.
+Technical 2nd Line shifts are a great opportunity to learn about the GOV.UK stack.

 Every Monday, at least 2 people from GOV.UK - a Primary and Secondary, and usually a Shadow - join the team to work on Technical 2nd Line.
 There are also standbys for the Primary and Secondary.